 If you answer YES to all of the following questions, the nanny or household worker IS your employee:

-You paid the household worker $1900 or more (2015) for services in the year.
+- You directly paid the household worker $2,300 or more for services in the year (2021).

-The household worker is 18 years or older.
+- The household worker is 18 years or older.

 A household employee must be provided a Form W-2 – only true independent contractors are provided a 1099 form.
 There is no nanny independent contractor – you always have the right to control her work.